 Climate change and extreme weather events, like the heatwaves we see this time of year, threaten the viability of Australian sport as it’s currently played.
 Whether it’s an international event like the Aus Open, a local school game, or a bit of backyard cricket.
 Unfortunately, in Australia, these summer sporting events can often coincide with heatwaves.

-With climate change, heatwaves are becoming hotter, lasting longer and occuring more often.
+With climate change, heatwaves are becoming hotter, lasting longer and occurring more often.
 In terms of sporting events, heatwaves can have significant impacts on the health of competitors and spectators.

 Heatwaves coinciding with the Australian Open has been a recurring issue in Australia.